karmaniverous/serverless-lodash-plugin/README.md

 # The 'params' function converts the params into an array.
 # You can pass a lodash function as a param, but only one level deep!
+# Each expression & sub-expression has to returns a VALUE, not a FUNCTION.
 iWantAnArray: ${lodash(${lodash(1, 2, 3):params}, _.multiply):map} # [0, 2, 6]
 # Equivalent to _.map([1, 2, 3], _.multiply)